Traditional pottery shop in Nizwa Souq with clay pots and a palm tree in Oman.

 Nizwa Souq

-Written by: Matthias Henke Last updated at: March 4, 2025
+Written by: Michaela Eckmüller Last updated at: May 27, 2025

-The fruit and vegetable hall of the Souq exceeds all expectations.
-More than eighty dealers offer their goods for sale here.
-At the stalls you can taste the wide variety of the foods on sale.
-Sampling goods on offer at the individual stalls allows you to get a glimpse of the quality of the dates or other fruits on offer.
-Though the quality of items on display is amazing, you quickly realize that the massive size of the market hall far exceeds the space needed for the number of vendors.
-Even on market days, the huge hall is often empty and in the afternoon it is literally abandoned.
-The highlight of the market is Friday when the Livestock Market is held in Nizwa.
-At the Livestock Market, the buyers and sellers come from far and wide, to buy and sell livestock.
-If you want to experience the hustle and bustle of a real Arabian animal market, you have to be up early, because the haggling and bargaining starts at eight and is often over by ten o’clock, when the daily temperature starts to rise.
+The fruit and vegetable hall of the souq exceeds all expectations.
+More than eighty traders offer their goods for sale here.
+At the stalls, you can also sample a variety of the foods being sold right on site.
+This way, you can directly convince yourself of the quality of the dates or other fruits being offered.
+At this point, you realize that the market hall is much too large for the actual demand, as even on market days, the enormous hall often appears empty.
+In the afternoon, it is downright deserted.
+The highlight of the market is Friday when the animal market takes place in Nizwa.
+Buyers and sellers come from far and wide to offer their animals or meet their demand.
+However, those who want to experience the colorful hustle and bustle of a real Arabic animal market must be up early.
+For the haggling and offerings begin around eight and are often finished by ten o'clock when the temperatures slowly start to rise.

 Discover Oman with experts who have called it their home